A Healthy Planet Recipe: Garbage to Compost

 Deb Reidy

-Deb is a former elementary teacher.
-When in the classroom, she enjoyed sharing the wonders of poetry with her students.
-Her work has been published in Cricket and Highlights magazines and the poetry anthology Hop to It.
-Deb is also the author of two education resource books.
-Her many years of teaching, as well as her interactions with young family members and neighborhood children, are often inspiration for her poems.
+Deb is a former elementary teacher from Indiana, USA.
+In the classroom, she enjoyed sharing the wonders of poetry with her students as she helped them write their own poems.
+Today, she has the good fortune to be a poet herself.
+Her work has been published in Cricket and Highlights magazines, The Dirigible Balloon, and the poetry anthologies The Toy, Little Thoughts Press, Hop to It, What is Hope? and Clara’s Kooky Compendium.
+Deb is also the author of two educational resource books.